qyw0/take-home-exercise-SR-data-analyst/README.md

 ## Problem Description

 The Lightning product area working within our large Unity Editor tribe are looking for a better understanding of how Creators use their products and features, and have come to you for help.
-Your task is to help the team validate or refine their questions of interest, explore relevant datasets at our disposal, ask clarifying questions as you progress, and report the main findings and insights back to them at the end.
+Your task is to help the teams validate or refine their questions of interest, explore relevant datasets at our disposal, ask clarifying questions as you progress, and report the main findings and insights back to them at the end.
 Your primary contacts for the task at hand are 1) the Product Manager of Lightning, and 2) the Engineering Manager of Lightning.
 Both have related, but different questions that are listed below.

 _Background:_
 _What is Light Baking in the context of Unity?_